smallhadroncollider/taskell/README.md

 brew install taskell
 ```

-There are usually bottles (binaries) available.
-If these are not available for your computer, Homebrew will build Taskell from scratch, which can take a while, particularly on older machines.
-Occasionally the build fails the first time, but usually works on a second attempt.

 ### Debian/Ubuntu

 [A `.deb` package is available for Debian/Ubuntu](https://github.com/smallhadroncollider/taskell/releases).
 Download it and install with `dpkg -i <package-name>`.
 You may also need to install the `libtinfo5` package (`sudo apt install libtinfo5`).